rgvxlens/Braswell-EDGAR-Linux-Fixes/README.md

 5. In your distro's keyboard settings, you should have new settings for Chromebook (Google - Chromebooks).

 ## Fix for boot-menu not opening/boot options not displaying and only showing a black screen
 If for some reason, the boot options/menu show a black screen and you're not able to boot from the USB, try the following fix (big ups to MrChromebox for the [fix](https://www.reddit.com/r/coreboot/comments/fwl6wv/black_screen_when_selecting_boot_menu_or_boot/)).
-These should work on any, not just Ubuntu-based distros.
+These should work on any distro, not just Ubuntu-based.
 1. Boot to your installed linux distro
 2. In Terminal, type the following command:
 ```bash